 Dependent students are under 24 years old, are not married and have no dependents.
-Independet students are any students who do not fall into the dependent student definition indirect costs are based on the Consumer Price Index as of December 2022, Source: US Department of Labor.
+Independent students are any students who do not fall into the dependent student definition all tuition costs provided are for the full career major.
+If you enroll as half-time, you may not incur the full tuition amount during the 23-24 school year. indirect costs are based on the Consumer Price Index as of December 2022.
+Source: US Department of Labor.